 Image credit: Greg Funnell

-The money will help support war torn communities in Syria and the DR Congo and enable further funding for projects in Sudan and northern Nigeria, forgotten conflicts which receive little international attention or support.
+The award will help us to continue supporting our local peacebuilding partners operating in war torn communities in Nigeria and DR Congo; forgotten conflicts which receive little international attention or support.

 Thanks to the Players of People’s Postcode Lottery, we will be able to rescue and reintegrate more child soldiers and support young people at risk of joining extremist groups to secure jobs, build sustainable livelihoods and turn away from violence.

 We will bring people together to create safer, more peaceful, and happier communities in the world’s most dangerous places.